kilroyjones/mathelov2/problems/problem_categories.md

 whether a square is a rectangle.

 The site will have to be consistent and open about these things.

+### Can you Copyright a Problem?
+(Can We Copy Problems?)

+As far as I can tell, most Mathematics problems cannot be copyrighted.
+You cannot copyright "2 x 5", nor can you copyright a question that asks you to calculate an integral.

+Word problems are likely a gray area.

+You cannot copy someone else's Geometry diagram and use it, but I imagine that you can create your own pbolem that contains an equivalent figure and asks the student to solve an equivalent problem.
+(For example, Xeroxing the Pons Asinorum diagram from someone's Euclid Volume 1 would probably not be okay, but recreating the Pons Asinorum diagram is probably fine.)

 ## Problems: By Answer Type